fabiofonv/fabiofonv/README.md

 ## Academic Background

+**Graduate degree:**
+🎓 Specialization in Machine Learning Engineering – FIAP - In progress...

+**Graduate degree:**
+🎓 Specialization in Agrocomputing – Federal University of Mato Grosso - In progress...

 **Undergraduate degree:**
 🎓 Technologist in Data Science – Federal University of Mato Grosso do Sul

-**Graduate degree:**
-🎓 Specialization in Agrocomputing – Federal University of Mato Grosso

 ---